 Report an abandoned vehicle

-A vehicle may be treated as abandoned if it has been left in an area for a period of time or has no registered keeper.
+A vehicle may be treated as abandoned if it has been left in an area for a period or has no registered keeper.
 It may not be taxed and may also be in a dangerous condition.

 If we believe a vehicle has been abandoned a DVLA check may be carried out to find the current keeper details.
 If it is considered that the vehicle is in a dangerous condition it is treated as a priority removal and will be removed within 24 hours.
 Abandoned vehicles on private land are subject to a 15-day notice period usually after consulting with the land owner or agent.